Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

      ![lab 5 open-ai-petclinic-curl](../../images/open-ai-petclinic-curl.png)

 Congratulations!
-You now have a chatbot that can answer questions specifically about the Spring Petclinic service.
-This is a good example of how easy it is to integrate the capabilities of Azure OpenAI with your existing services.
+You now have a chatbot that can answer questions specifically about the Spring Petclinic application.
+This is a good example of how easy it is to integrate the capabilities of Azure OpenAI with your existing services and applications.